Christian Aid Cryptic Dances Quiz

 Have a little fun as you help someone else, and you could win a bottle of Fairtrade wine.
-Here are clues to assorted pop singers and groups from any time in the past 60 years.
-The clues are mostly cryptic or just bad puns (occasionally a mix).
-Punctuation marks are ignored: "I'm livin'" is clued as (2,5); initial "the" is ignored (but may appear within the answer) and numbers are assumed to be written out: " East 17" is clued as (4,9).
+Here are clues to 60 cities, 20 British, 20 European & finally 20 from the rest of the world.
+The clues are mostly cryptic or just bad puns (occasionally a mix)

 The winner, whoever correctly solves the most clues, will be announced on St. Peter's, Slinfold website, shortly after and the prize delivered within the next few days